matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access2.md

 This is because for these methods, the private proxy RPC API validates that current user is equal to the `msg.sender` in the transactions.

-To apply changes to the permissions file, you will need to restart the proxy API.
+To apply changes to the permissions file, you will need to restart the Proxy API.
 If your config file isn't correctly configured, the API won't start.